madmous/madClones/README.md

 I am a fan of Software Craftmanship, TDD, BDD and CI practices; therefore this project's main goal is to follow all the coding standard and best practices.

+Do no hesitate to contribute and/or send me feedback on [twitter](https://twitter.com/datmadmous).

+## Releases

+Version 1.0.0 covered the login, sign up and home page: you can create a team and add boards in it or directly add them in your personal boards.
+You can also star and unstar all your boards.

+Version 2.0.0 added the card view that allows to add cards, card items and move them between cards.

+Version 3.0.0 added the boards menu.
+The user clicks on the boards button available in the header and can see all the boards (starred, personal and organiations) previously created.

 ## Main technologies

 * ReactJs